Core Messages

 • Show how the policy you’re advancing is the solution to the challenge you’ve outlined above.

-• Reinforce the benefits to people, property owners and the city, town or village.
+• Reinforce the benefits to people, property owners and your community.

-• Emphasize available funding streams, tax breaks, incentive programs and other resources to help landlords implement and enforce healthy and safe housing measures, including COVID-19 recovery strategies—or make a clear case for this funding.
+• Emphasize available funding streams, tax breaks, incentive programs and other resources to help landlords and property owners implement and enforce healthy and safe housing measures—or make a clear case for this funding.

 • It is powerful to include any information you can about ROI (Return On Investment), feasibility, support, tenant demand, etc.